chainflip-io/chainflip-backend/state-chain/TROUBLESHOOTING.md

 cargo cf-test-all
 ```

-> **_NOTE:_**  When you run your benchmark with the tests it's **NOT** running against the runtime but the mocks.
-If you make different assumptions in your mock it can be possible that the tests will fail.
+> **NOTE:**  When you run your benchmark with the tests it's **NOT** running against the runtime but against the mocks.
+If the behaviour of the mocks doesn't match the behaviour of the runtime, it's possible that tests will fail despite benchmarks succeeding, or that benchmarks will fail despite the tests succeeding.

 ### Some benchmark reference values